ProtoMAX®

 • The grounding plug is similar to the one shown (United States, Canada and Mexico only):

-• Ensure that the equipment is connected to an outlet that matches the plug configuration.
+• Make sure that the equipment is connected to an outlet that matches the plug configuration.

 • The equipment must not be connected to any different type of electric circuit.